 While grainy scrubs are what immediately come to mind, they may not be the best exfoliation product for acne-prone skin.
 This will only irritate the skin more.
 Instead, opt for products with chemical exfoliants.
 These kinds of products can effectively exfoliate your skin without the help of abrasive agents.
 Some common exfoliating properties suitable for acne-prone skin are BHA, AHA, and Retinol.

-Oils significantly contribute to acne growth.
+Oils significantly contribute to acne growth, thus toners play an important role is skin care routine for people with acne prone skin.
 Toners can be used for removing extra oil from the skin.
 One ingredient that helps reduce inflammation is vitamin C. This can deeply cleanse your skin, which most facial washes can’t do.
 Toners also containing salicylic acid or benzoyl peroxide can also help keep those acne breakouts at bay.

 But note that toners are best used as prevention or if you have few blemishes here and there.
 Using toners and astringents are not that necessary to use on a daily basis for acne-prone and sensitive skin.
 It should only be used mildly as it may do more harm than good.